anttiraisala/stopwatch/README.md

 # stopwatch
-Simple profiling; a stopwatch to measure time, how long a time does some stuff take.
+# Simple profiling; a stopwatch to measure time, how long a time does some stuff take.

 <hr/>

+## Quick start

 Simple commands to compile into local maven repository: